xianminx/xianminx.github.com/data/blog/2018-03-22-typescript.md

 ├── greeter.js.map
 ├── greeter.ts
 └── tsconfig.json
 ```

 ### With Visual Studio Code

 > Warning: Visual Studio for Mac Community Edition does not support TypeScript natively.
 > So if on Mac, use Visual Studio Code instead.
-> or Use Visual Studio on Windows for better IDE support.
+> or Use Visual Studio on Windows for better IDE support.

 References: